-- b) Tree Protection Zones shall be fenced with a 1.8 metre high chainmesh or weldmesh fence and secured to restrict access.
+- b) Tree Protection Zones shall be fenced in the locations shown in the Arboricultural Impact Assessment Report prepared by Seasoned Tree Consulting dated 4 April 2022, with a 1.8 metre high chainmesh or weldmesh fence and secured to restrict access.
 The fence shall be established prior to any materials being bought onto the site and before the commencement of works including demolition.
 The area within the fence shall be mulched and maintained to a depth of 75mm.
 The soil within the TPZ shall be kept in a moist condition for the duration of the construction works.
-Unless approved by the site arborist there shall be no access within the TPZ. - c) Trunk protection shall be installed around the trunks of the following trees:
+Unless approved by the site arborist there shall be no access within the TPZ. - c) A sign identifying the Tree Protection Zone shall be erected on each side of the protection fence indicating the existence of a TPZ.
+Signage must be visible from within the development site. - d) No excavation, construction activity, grade changes, storage of materials, stockpiling, siting of works sheds, preparation of mixes or cleaning of tools is permitted within Tree Protection Zones, unless specified in this consent.